-GCSE Mathematics is designed to equip each student with
+GCSE Mathematics is designed to enable each student to:

-- Fluent knowledge, skills and understanding of mathematical methods and concepts and the ability to acquire, select and apply mathematical techniques to solve problems - Reason mathematically, make deductions and inferences, and draw conclusions - Comprehend, interpret and communicate mathematical information in a variety of forms appropriate to the information and context.
+- Acquire fluent knowledge, skills and understanding of mathematical methods and concepts. - Develop the ability to select and apply mathematical techniques to solve problems. - Reason mathematically, make deductions and inferences, and draw conclusions. - Comprehend, interpret and communicate mathematical information in a variety of forms appropriate to the information and context.

-The course will cover the topics in the areas of number, algebra, ratio, proportion and rates of change, geometry and measures, probability and statistics.

-Concepts and techniques will be introduced to students and will be developed through problem solving.
-Students will need to build fluent and flexible recall of formulae and their application in questions that will require the synthesis of multiple ideas.
-Solutions to problems will require students to communicate their reasoning and final conclusions clearly.
+The course covers topics in the areas of number, algebra, ratio and proportion, geometry and measures, and probability and statistics.
+Concepts and techniques are introduced to students and developed through problem solving.
+Students will need to build fluent and flexible recall of formulae and their application in questions which require the synthesis of multiple ideas.
+Solutions to problems require students to communicate their reasoning and final conclusions clearly.

-Students will sit a final examination which consists of three papers, each 90 minutes long and each worth 80 marks.
+Students take a final examination which consists of three papers, each 90 minutes and worth 80 marks.
 One paper is non-calculator and the other two allow candidates to use a calculator.

-There are two tiers of entry - Foundation and Higher, with grades 1 - 5 (a good GCSE pass) available on the Foundation paper and grades 3-9 awarded on the Higher paper.
-Decisions about final tier of entry are not usually made until Year 11.
+There are two tiers of entry - Foundation and Higher, with grades 1 - 5 (a good GCSE pass) awarded on the Foundation paper and grades 3-9 awarded on the Higher paper.
+If the decision to take Foundation or Higher tier is borderline, it is based on progress throughout the course and will initially be looked at after the exams at the end of year 10.